 I’m not asking here about why some countries consolidated democracy and others reverted to authoritarianism or fell into conflict; the income hypothesis seems to predict democratic consolidation pretty well.
 And I’m not asking about why some countries had civil wars at all and others didn’t; there’s a lot of work out there on the structural determinants of civil war, notably Collier & Hoeffler.
 But I do think it’s interesting that, facing similar sets of political disputes around the same time (the 1980s and early 1990s), some countries followed contingent paths that led to relatively peaceful political change, whilst others drifted towards the use of violence.

 As a first take at an organizing structure for this thought, here’s a graph representing the spectrum of citizen & government positions during a political dispute.
 (Click to enlarge it.)
 It clearly still needs some work.
 Does anyone find this useful?
 Am I just replicating someone else’s work without knowing it?
-(It looks like Gina Bateson at Yale has a working paper addressing a similar topic, and there’s definitely Rebel Rulers, but I haven’t seen much else about the relational, contingent nature of political conflict.)
+(It looks like Gina Bateson at Yale has a working paper addressing a similar topic, but I haven’t seen much else about the relational, contingent nature of political conflict.)
 Would love to hear your thoughts, oh readers!